Turks and Caicos Boat Rentals

-It’s import to note that the waters in the Turks and Caicos can be quite challenging, even to those who are familiar with the area or have boating experience.
+It’s important to note that the waters in the Turks and Caicos can be quite challenging, even for those who are familiar with the area or have boating experience.
 There are countless reefs, rocks, and shallows to contend with, and many areas are exposed to the open ocean swell and weather.

 Before boating in the Turks and Caicos, it’s crucial to research common boating practices and reference navigation charts, so as to be aware of routes and hazards.

 Many experienced captains operating in the Turks and Caicos routinely use GPS systems with highly-detailed marine charts that show depths, reefs, shoals, and hazards.

 If you’re seeking a private adventure that’s tailored to exactly what you’d like to do, there’s a tremendous selection of boat charter companies in the Turks and Caicos, and a wide array of vessel types to choose from, including shared party cruises and private luxury yacht charters.

 Private charters allow you to spend the day how you’d like, and the captain can take you to a wide range of destinations, beaches, and snorkeling reefs.

 For detailed information on charter business and vessel selection, explore our island-specific boat charter pages.
 Providenciales is the primary tourism island in the country, and consequently supports by far the greatest number of charters.
 Grand Turk and our less-populated islands have few businesses and vessel types to choose from.